 “Economic difficulties and poverty have become prevalent since the Taliban takeover, and prices of food and basic necessities are skyrocketing.
 In Jalalabad, food prices are double the prices in Kabul,” she adds.

-“I frequently have to travel to Laghman province because most of my employees are based there, but I now have to take one of my sons with me whenever I travel,” she adds, explaining how she takes one of her sons out of school for the day in order to be able to travel to her worksites.
-She tells AW that she fears this could negatively impact her sons' school attendance and overall education.
+“I frequently have to travel to Laghman province because most of my employees are based there, but I now have to take one of my sons with me whenever I travel,” she adds, explaining that one of her sons miss school for the day in order to accompany her.
+She fears this could negatively impact their attendance and overall education.

 Sakeena’s other major concern is security.
 Although she says that the rate of crimes committed by non-state actors had gone down since the Taliban takeover, she says that as an active and prominent woman within her community, she fears the Taliban authorities.